Rothenberg to RPW letter 12/21/64

-Rothenberg responds to notes by Warren and discusses oppressor-oppressed relations in terms of anger, servility, sexuality, paternalism, and nonviolence.
-Questions RPW's reading of Bettleheim.
+In a detailed letter, Albert Rothenberg responds to notes by Warren and discusses oppressor-oppressed relations in terms of anger, servility, sexuality, paternalism, and nonviolence.
+He questions RPW's reading of Bettleheim.
+He mentions plans to see Warren in January, 1965.

 School of Medicine